Sweet and Savoury Pursuits

 5 Ingredient Date Energy Balls on a plate.

-You can make them with oats, almond flour, chia seeds, ground flax seeds and more.
-For more inspiration, you can take a look at my recipe for these Brownie Energy Bites or these Maple Espresso Bites.
+You can make healthy energy balls with oats, almond flour, chia seeds, hemp seeds, ground flax seeds and more.
+For more inspiration, take a look at my recipe for these Maple Espresso Bites.

 Top view of 5 Ingredient Date Energy Balls on plate.